 Students with an Associate or Undergraduate Degree are eligible to receive advance standing in the BDM program.
-These degree holders will normally be deemed to have met the breadth requirement for the BDM and can complete all of the remaining requirements (66-credits) for the BDM in as little as two years.
-The two-year full-time schedule for this pathway can be found on the PCU-WHS website at: https://www.pcu-whs.ca/associate-under-graduate-degree pathway/
+These degree holders will normally be deemed to have met the breadth requirement for the BDM and can complete all of the remaining requirements (60-credits) for the BDM in as little as two years.
+The two-year full-time schedule for this pathway can be found on the PCU-WHS website at: Full-Time Schedule by Date - Pacific Coast University (pcu-whs.ca)